department-of-veterans-affairs/caseflow/docs/bat-team.md

 It is a [growing software industry practice](https://twitter.com/mipsytipsy/status/1059392900239306755) and an experiment in [agile development](https://www.icidigital.com/blog/web-development/batman-can-save-agile-team).

+## Friquently asked questions

+Everyone on the team is to update and reference the Bat Team [FAQ page](https://github.com/department-of-veterans-affairs/caseflow/wiki/Batman-Team)

 ## Rituals

 The Bat Team listens in the #appeals-batteam channel.
 They should be the only engineers actively participating